Bruce Westcott: General Manager, ext. 101, brucew AT cvswmd DOT org

 sJan Lloyed, Zero Waste Events Coordinator, ext.
 115, janl AT cvswmd DOT org

 Jan brings a passion for “reuse, repair, and repurpose” with a background in upcycled clothing design, book repair, and knife and tool sharpening and maintenance.
 Jan helps create educational events where people can learn more about their impact and ways to reduce.
 As a member of CVSWMD’s Outreach Team, she will be establishing a Zero Waste Event Toolkit of “best practices & guidelines” for event organizers to comply with ACT 148.

 Carl Witke: Operations Manager, ext.
 105, carlw AT cvswmd DOT org

 Carl came to Vermont in 1991 and fell in love with Vermont's landscape and communities almost overnight.
 Carl holds an A.A. in Forestry from Sterling College in Craftsbury, a B.S. in Natural Resources Planning and a M.Ed. in Secondary Education, both earned at UVM.
 From surveying fisheries and planting trees to teaching seventh grade science, Carl has always been passionate about how Vermonters can live sustainably.
 Carl notes that there is no 'waste' in natural systems; and his work is driven by the belief that Vermonters can live lighter on the land by using less stuff and using the stuff we need more efficiently and artfully.

-Mike Peabody: Program Assistant, ext.
+Mike Peabody: Program Coordinator, ext.
 106, mikep AT cvswmd DOT org

 Brenna Toman: School Zero Waste Coordinator, ext.
 103, brennat AT cvswmd DOT org